Laube Technology

 • Melting & Alloying – The sponge is melted in a vacuum arc remelting (VAR) furnace or an electron beam (EB) furnace to form an ingot.

-• Annealing & Heat Treatment – Coils undergo controlled heating processes to improve ductility and grain structure.
+• Annealing & Heat Treatment – Coils undergo controlled titanium heat treatment processes to improve ductility and grain structure.

 • Surface Treatment & Finishing – The coils are pickled or treated to remove impurities and improve surface quality.